tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-02-03-ptw-5-gold-rush.md

 * Pawłowski explained the Gold Rush Rumble rules: typical over-the-top rope elimination, but the final four can only eliminate  by pinfall or submission.
 * After the rumble, [Puncher](@/w/puncher.md) cut a promo, to be interrupted by Babatunde, an ex-WWE wrestler of Polish origin, now as Babathunder.
 Pawłowski announced him as signed to PTW.
 * Pawłowski invited his fiancee Karolina, to do a proposal segment.
 Before he got his chance to bend the knee, Longman interrupted him.
 * The screen showed a scene where Bad Bones, Rzeżniczak and Longman conspired against their partner Pawłowski.
 The surprised Arkadiusz confronted Longman calling him an idiot.
-Longman took offense, and lifted Pawłowski into an F5.
+Longman took offense, hit his boss with _At Your Service_, and closed the show by plugging the lottery.

 #### Gold Rush Rumble entrances and eliminations